 - Don’t forget to check the expiration on your own passports!
 Many countries require your passport expiration to be within six months of your travel dates.

-- Research.
 If you insist on letting the direction of the wind lead you where you may, unless it’s a sailing adventure, then this article is not for you.
-A little planning goes a long way with a baby in tow.
+A little planning goes a long way when traveling with baby.

-- Consult friends (via phone or FaceBook) who have traveled to your desired location
+- Consult friends who have traveled to your desired location.

 - If that does not pan out, Lonely Planet guides have been my go-to since college and have never lead me wrong.

-- For our last trip, I discovered passported.com.
-It's a chicer version of Trip Advisor written with families in mind.
-My favorite feature is an Itinerary builder with the option to share -- say, with your mom, who will be a nervous wreck while you take her grandchild to a foreign country.
-This is our Itinerary from our trip to Tulum.
+- Build an itinerary in Google Docs with the option to share—say, with your mom, who will be a nervous wreck while you take her grandchild to a foreign country.
 An itinerary, even a loose one, can help optimize your fun.

 - Make copies of your passports and pack them separately from your actual passports.
 Perhaps even jot down a note of the closest embassy.

 - Utilize the hotel concierge before you get there for all the specific information you may need like car rentals, local doctors, and babysitting services.